-We could not make up our minds to ns without an authoritative resolution of our plenum.
-If we reotlations as entirely broken is then to be done?
-Are we of, what is then to be done? then to enter on a new attack, a m onade with all guns against Am sterdam, and engage in a last fight ntil we destroy one another? that correspond to the idea of unity?
+We could not make up our minds to gotiations without an authoritative resolution of our plenum.
+If we regard negotiations as entirely broken off, what is then to be done?
+Are we then to enter on a new attack, a new cannonade with all guns against Amsterdam, and engage in a last fight until we destroy one another?
+Would that correspond to the idea of unity?
 Is that Amsterdam's intention?

-We could make up our minds to such a step after the approchment which has taken place between ourselves and the English trade unions.
-We submitted the question to the English trade unions as to what they would advise us to do in these cirsumption within three days. nately Comrade Jarotzky, did not read these papers to us until after dinner, and apart from a hearty laugh which and apart from a hearty laugh which contributed to good digestion, the articles had no effect on us.
-It said, for instance, that "the red robber chieftain Tomsky, with his band of agitators had now arrived," and that it was incomprehensible why they had been allowed to entire the source. had been allowed to enter the country,
+We could make up our minds to such a step after the approchment which has taken place between our selves and the English trade unions.
+We submitted the question to the English trade unions as to what they would advise us to do in these circumstances.

+As a result, our London Conference was called on the basis of a mutual sumption within three days. nately Comrade Jarotzky, did not read these papers to us until after dinner, and apart from a hearty laugh which contributed to good digestion, the articles had no effect on us.
+It said, for instance, that "the red robber chieftain Tomsky, with his band of agitators had now arrived," and that it was incomprehensible why they had been allowed to enter the country.